You love sports. So make it your career.

 - Tournament Operations Intern, Golf Canada

-Upon graduation, you'll be well prepared to pursue a career in management, start your own business, or continue your education with an MBA or other graduate program.
-Graduates work for major league sports teams, non-profit organizations, and a variety of businesses.
+Upon graduation, you'll be well prepared to pursue a career in sport management, to start your own business, or to continue your education with an MBA or other graduate program.
+Graduates work for major league sports teams, non-profit organizations, community recreation programs, and a variety of businesses.

 - Human Resources Coordinator, Diageo Canada Inc.